-FIRE-091A FIRE COMMAND 1A 2 Units
+FIRE-091A FIRE COMMAND 1A

 This course is designed for fire fighters and those seeking a career in the fire service.
 This course provides information and experience in command and control techniques used at the scene of an emergency.
-It emphasizes decision-making, the act of commanding, authority, personnel, organization structure, preplanning and training techniques.
+It emphasizes decision-making, the act of commanding, authority, personnel, organizational structure, preplanning and training techniques.
 This is a California State Fire Marshal and California Fire Service Training and Education System (CFSTES) approved course.
+A minimum of 40 hours is required.